PierceMckinnon/FoodTempSensor/README.md

 ![](https://raw.githubusercontent.com/PierceMckinnon/FoodTempSensor/master/Images/Logicanalyzer.png)

 Here is the final system.
+The next step is to shrink the device into a custom PCB.

 ![](https://raw.githubusercontent.com/PierceMckinnon/FoodTempSensor/master/Images/System.PNG)
 ## Step 3: Design a custom PCB and 3D print a unit to contain the device